Illinois Arts Council

 The Illinois Arts Council is a government agency of the state of Illinois formed to encourage development of the arts throughout Illinois.
 Founded in 1965 by the Illinois General Assembly, the Illinois Arts Council provides financial and technical assistance to artists, arts organizations, and community organizations with arts programming.

 The Illinois Arts Council

 The Illinois Arts Council is governed by up to 21 members appointed by the Governor of Illinois who serve four-year terms.
 They meet three times a year.
 Assisted by volunteer advisory panels, they distribute grants and oversee arts programs and services.

-Many arts organizations in Illinois rely on funding from the IAC each year.
-Governor Rod Blagojevich drastically cut the budget in 2007 in what many saw as a political move against his chief rival, Michael Madigan, whose wife is the head of the IAC.
+Many arts organizations in Illinois rely on funding from the Illinois Arts Council each year.
+Governor Rod Blagojevich drastically cut the budget in 2007 in what many saw as a political move against his chief rival, Michael Madigan, whose wife was the head of the council.

+Governor Pritzker's Y25 budget for the Illinois Arts Council brings a 65% increase from previous budgets setting it back to previous amounts. ($15.5M to $25.58M).

+Since 2022, Nora Daley, of Chicago's renowned Daley family, has served as chair of The Illinois Arts Council.